Skip to main content

 Overview

-This is an overlay, peer-to-peer, unreliable (small-size) datagram protocol running on top of a UDP in IPv4 (in the future, IPv6), with an optional TCP fallback if UDP is not available.
+ADNL is an overlay, peer-to-peer, unreliable (small-size) datagram protocol that operates over UDP in IPv4, with plans to support IPv6 in the future.
+Additionally, it has an optional TCP fallback for instances when UDP is unavailable.

 ADNL address

-In reality, the ADNL Address is not the public key itself; instead, it is a 256-bit SHA256 hash of a serialized TL-object that can describe several types of public keys and addresses depending on its constructor.
+In practice, the ADNL Address is not the public key itself; rather, it is a 256-bit SHA256 hash of a serialized TL object.
+Depending on its constructor, this TL object can represent various types of public keys and addresses.

-Normally each datagram sent is signed by the sender and encrypted so that only the recipient can decrypt the message and verify its integrity by the signature.
+Typically, each datagram sent is signed by the sender and encrypted so that only the intended recipient can decrypt the message and verify its integrity using the signature.

 Neighbor tables

-Normally, a TON ADNL node will have some “neighbor table”, which contains information about other known nodes, such as their abstract addresses, public keys, IP Addresses and UDP Ports.
-Over time, it will gradually extend this table using information gathered from these known nodes.
-This new information can be in the form of answers to special queries or sometimes the removal of obsolete records.
+A TON ADNL node will typically maintain a neighbor table that contains information about other known nodes, including their abstract addresses, public keys, IP addresses, and UDP ports.
+Over time, this table expands with information gathered from these known nodes, which may come from responses to specific queries or by removing outdated records.

-ADNL allows you to set up point-to-point channels and tunnels (a chain of proxies).
+ADNL facilitates the establishment of point-to-point channels and tunnels (chains of proxies).

-A TCP-like stream protocol can be built over ADNL.
+A TCP-like stream protocol can be constructed on top of ADNL.

 What's next?